tdwg/dwc/docs/rdf/index.md

 Notes:

 1. Because there is no well-known term for expressing the relationship "sibling of", the nature of the relation between the two associated organisms was not represented in the triples.
 2. In this example, both of the associated media items were depictions of the subject organism, so `foaf:depiction` was used to indicate that.
 However, it is likely that many associated media items will not depict the subject resource.
-For example, specimen labels do not depict specimens with which they are associated nor do still images of habitats depict organisms with which they are associated.
+For example, specimen labels do not depict specimens with which they are associated, nor do still images of habitats depict organisms with which they are associated.
 Therefore, there is a need for more expressive terms to describe these types of relations more precisely.
 However, creating such terms is beyond the scope of this guide.

 #### 2.8.4 Querying for associated resources (non-normative)